AdobeDocs/audience-manager.pt-BR/help/using/faq/faq-reporting.md

  -->

-**I Inbound a file (Entrada de um arquivo) e o recibo de entrada mostra um número alto de registros processados com êxito, mas o relatórios mostra números muito menores.
+**I Inbound a file and my Inbound receipt shows a high number of successfully processed records, but reporting shows much lower numbers.
 Por quê?**

-No backend, os dados integrados são anexados somente aos usuários que ainda estão ativos no AAM (o usuário deve ter tido [!DNL DCS] atividade recente nos últimos 120 dias).
-Portanto, se os dados a bordo de usuários que já expiraram em [!DNL Audience Manager], [!UICONTROL Inbound] talvez informem que um determinado número de registros de usuários foram integrados, mas se esses usuários não tiverem tido nenhuma atividade recente, esses dados serão ignorados quando chegarem em nosso [!UICONTROL User Profile Store] relatórios.
+In the backend, onboarded data gets attached only to users that are still active in AAM (user must have had recent [!DNL DCS] activity in the past 120 days).
+Therefore, if you onboard data for users that have already expired in [!DNL Audience Manager], [!UICONTROL Inbound] might tell you that a certain number of user records were onboarded, but if these users have not had any recent activity, this data is dropped when it reaches our [!UICONTROL User Profile Store] and reporting will surface that.

 <br>

-**Por que os únicos traços para meus traços integrados entre dispositivos são muito mais altos do que o número total de registros integrados?**
+**Why are the trait uniques for my cross-device onboarded traits much higher than the total number of onboarded records?**

 Se você estiver integrado em um arquivo para um provedor de dados entre dispositivos que ignorou a ID do cliente, o Audience Manager realizará uma pesquisa para obter todas as IDs de dispositivo associadas a cada uma das IDs de cliente integradas.
 Audience Manager, então, atribui as características integradas à ID do dispositivo associada à ID do cliente.

 Por exemplo, suponha que você tenha integrado 100 registros.
-Para cada uma dessas IDs de cliente, em média, o AAM associou três IDs de dispositivo.
+For each of these customer IDs, on average, AAM has associated three device IDs.
 Como resultado, a característica integrada é atribuída a 300 IDs de dispositivo.

 Há dois motivos pelos quais uma única ID de cliente entre dispositivos pode ser associada a várias IDs de dispositivo: